xsoder/brighttui/README.md

-# BRIGHTTUI: X11 Only TUI application
+# BRIGHTTUI: Linux Brightness TUI application

-A brightness terminal application implemented for x11.
 > ![WARNING]
-> This is still under development.
+> This is might not work for everyone.

 ![image](screenshot.png)